-- the debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified, - the IVA is manifestly unfair, and - the IVA has a reasonable prospect of being approved and implemented.
+- The debtor's financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified - · The IVA is manifestly unfair - The IVA has a reasonable prospect of being approved and implemented

-It is common for creditors to propose modifications to proposals, either prior to the meeting of creditors or at the meeting.
-When significant modifications are proposed it is sometimes necessary to adjourn the meeting in order to ascertain whether the debtor and other creditors are in agreement with proposed modifications.
+It is common for creditors to propose modifications to proposals prior to the decision of creditors.
+When significant modifications are proposed it is sometimes necessary to adjourn the decision in order to ascertain whether the debtor and other creditors are in agreement with proposed modifications.
 Any adjournment will cause a delay in obtaining agreement to the proposal.

-The nominee confirms with the debtor that he/she understands the impact and implications of any modifications on the IVA and its viability.
+The nominee confirms with the debtor that they understand the impact and implications of any modifications on the IVA and its viability.
 The debtor will need to decide whether they consent to those modifications.
 In the absence of the debtor's consent the IVA cannot proceed.

-At the meeting of creditors, 75% by value of those voting, need to agree to the proposals (with or without modifications) and if this majority is obtained there is a second count, this count excludes connected creditors, and if at least 50% by value of the remaining creditors vote in favour the IVA is approved and implemented.
+75% by value of those creditors voting on the proposals need to agree to them (with or without modifications) and if this majority is obtained there is a second count, this count excludes connected creditors, and if at least 50% by value of the remaining creditors vote in favour the IVA is approved and implemented.

-If creditors do not approve the proposals then the debtor may want to consider other alternatives such as petitioning for his/her own bankruptcy.
+If creditors do not approve the proposals then the debtor may want to consider other alternatives such as petitioning for their own bankruptcy.
 Alternatively a creditor may take further steps to recover their debt and this could include petitioning for the debtor's bankruptcy.
 Please be aware, even if the proposals are not approved by creditors, that the adviser and nominee will not normally refund any fee paid in respect of their work.
 If the fee remains unpaid it will be a liability of the debtor that will still need to be paid.